The unbounded Kasparov product by a differentiable module: The Kasparov module of an unbounded modular cycle

 \emph{The aim of this section is to show that the pair $(X,F_D)$ is a bounded Kasparov module from $A$ to $B$ and hence that our unbounded modular cycle gives rise to a class in the $KK$-group, $KK_p(A,B)$ (where $p = 0,1$ according to the parity of $(X,D,\De)$).}

-We will thus prove (see Theorem \ref{t:kasmod}) that the following holds for all $a \in A$: \begin{enumerate} \item $\pi(a)(F_D^2 - \T{Id}_X) \in \sK(X)$; \item $\pi(a)(F_D - F_D^*) \in \sK(X)$; \item $[F_D,\pi(a)] \in \sK(X)$; \item $F_D \ga = - \ga F_D$ and $\pi(a) \ga = \ga \pi(a)$ in the even case. \end{enumerate}
+We will thus prove (see Theorem \ref{t:kasmod}) that the following holds for all $a \in A$: \begin{enumerate} \item $\pi(a)(F_D^2 - 1) \in \sK(X)$; \item $\pi(a)(F_D - F_D^*) \in \sK(X)$; \item $[F_D,\pi(a)] \in \sK(X)$; \item $F_D \ga = - \ga F_D$ and $\pi(a) \ga = \ga \pi(a)$ in the even case. \end{enumerate}

-For more information about $KK$-theory we refer the reader to the book by Blackadar, \cite{Bla:KOA}.
+For more information on $KK$-theory we refer the reader to the book by Blackadar, \cite{Bla:KOA}.

-The main difficulty is to show that the commutator condition $(3)$ and it is to this end that we have introduced and studied the modular transform in Section \ref{s:modtra}.
+The main difficulty is to prove the commutator condition $(3)$ and it is to this end that we have introduced and studied the modular transform in Section \ref{s:modtra}.
 To explain why this was necessary we first recall the notation

-where $r \in (\| \De^2 \|, \infty)$ is a fixed constant.
-The next lemma then presents the main algebraic reason for working with the modular resolvent $S_\la$ instead of the ordinary resolvent $R_\la = (\la + 1 + D^2)^{-1}$.
-Indeed, when the computation below is carried out with $R_\la$ in the place of $S_\la$ then the commutator $[\De^2,T]$ has to be replaced by the commutator $[(1 + \la) \De^2,T]$ and there is then \emph{no gain} in the decay properties when the variable $\la$ tends to infinity.
-This makes the usual proof (\cite{BaJu:TBK}) of condition $(3)$ from the above list fail utterly.
+where $r \in (\| \De \|^2_\infty, \infty)$ is a fixed constant and $\la \geq 0$ is a variable.
+The next lemma presents the main algebraic reason for working with the modular resolvent $S_\la$ instead of the ordinary resolvent $R_\la = (\la + 1 + D^2)^{-1}$.
+Indeed, if the computation below is carried out with $R_\la$ instead of $S_\la$, then the commutator $[\De^2,T]$ has to be replaced by the commutator $[(1 + \la) \De^2,T]$ and there is then no gain in the decay properties when the variable $\la$ tends to infinity.
+This observation is responsible for the failure of the usual proof (\cite{BaJu:TBK}) of condition $(3)$.

+We remark that it follows from Definition \ref{d:unbkas} that the conditions in Assumption \ref{modassu} are satisfied for the pair $(D,\De)$.

-\begin{lemma} Let $T : X \to X$ be differentiable with respect to $(X,D,\De)$ (as in Definition \ref{d:unbkasII}).
-We then have the identity
+\begin{lemma} Let $T \in \sL(X)$ be differentiable with respect to $(D,\De)$ (as in Definition \ref{d:unbkasII}).
+We have the identity

 for all $\la \geq 0$. \end{lemma} \begin{proof} Let first $\xi \in \sD(D^2)$ and notice that

 The result of the lemma then follows since

 \end{proof}